Stock market today: Discouraging economic reports knock Wall Street further from its record

 A third report, meanwhile, said sales of previously occupied homes were weaker last month than economists expected.
 Relatively high mortgage rates have been hurting the housing market.

-On Wall Street, Akamai Technologies helped drag the market lower even though the cybersecurity and cloud computing company reported stronger profit than expected.
-It fell 15.4% as investors focused instead on its forecasts for revenue and other financial measures this upcoming year, which fell short of analysts’ expectations.
+On Wall Street, Akamai Technologies helped drag the market lower even though the cybersecurity and cloud computing company reported stronger profit than analysts expected.
+It fell 19.1% as investors focused instead on its forecasts for revenue and other financial measures this upcoming year, which fell short of analysts’ expectations.

 UnitedHealth Group was one of the heaviest weights on the market and fell 8.7% following a report that the U.S. Department of Justice has started an investigation into the health care giant's Medicare billing practices.
 When asked for comment about the report from The Wall Street Journal, a UnitedHealth representative said they "will let you know if we have anything to say."

-Celsius Holdings, which sells “better-for-you” energy drinks, leaped 25% after saying it agreed to buy Alani Nu, a beverage company that focuses on female customers.
-Analysts called the purchase price, $1.65 billion net of tax effects, reasonable and said the deal should quickly add to its profits.
+Celsius Holdings, which sells “better-for-you” energy drinks, leaped 27.8% after saying it agreed to buy Alani Nu, a beverage company that focuses on female customers.
+Analysts called the purchase price, $1.65 billion net of tax effects, reasonable and said the deal should quickly add to profits for Celsius, which also reported its latest quarterly results.

-Overall, the S&P 500 is still heading for a week of only modest moves.
-It's on track for a loss of only 0.4%.
+Overall, the S&P 500 is still heading for a week of modest moves.
+It's on track for a loss of 0.9%.
 Helping to lift stocks has been a steady parade of better-than-expected profit reports.
 That's been working against worries about stubbornly high inflation, which could prevent the Federal Reserve from delivering more relief for the economy and financial markets through lower interest rates.

+Minutes from the Fed's last policy meeting, which were released earlier this week, suggested officials may keep their main interest rate steady for a while given worries about potentially stubborn inflation.
+While lower rates can boos the economy, they can also encourage spending that puts upward pressure on inflation.

-Treasury yields eased in the bond market following the economy reports.
-The yield on the 10-year Treasury sank to 4.45% from 4.51% late Thursday.
+Treasury yields eased in the bond market following Friday’s weaker-than-expected economic reports.
+The yield on the 10-year Treasury sank to 4.44% from 4.51% late Thursday.
 The two-year Treasury yield, which more closely tracks expectations for upcoming Fed action, fell to 4.23% from 4.27%.

 In stock markets abroad, indexes were mixed in Europe after rising across much of Asia.